Bird, Fowles, Pondexter, Beard headline Women's Basketball Hall of Fame Class of 2025

 Bird has won at every level, including five Olympic gold medals, four WNBA championships with Seattle and two NCAA titles while at UConn.

+“She managed to be the brains behind the curtain and just made sure that everything went exactly the way it was supposed to go,” UConn coach Geno Auriemma said Friday night.
+“And then she did that in the WNBA, and she did that in the Olympics, and did it better than anybody’s ever done it.

+“There’s not been a point guard playing the game of women’s basketball that’s played it better, or longer, or had more success.”

-The 12-time All-Star, who also won four world championships with the U.S., retired in 2022.
+Bird, a 12-time All-Star who also won four world championships with the United States, retired in 2022.
 That was the same season that Fowles ended her playing career.

 Fowles won WNBA titles with Minnesota in 2015 and 2017 and was MVP of the Finals both times.
 She also was on four of the Olympic champion teams with Bird.
 The former LSU star was on the WNBA all-defensive team eight times.